-Lastly, read the directions of your rice.
+- Lastly, read the directions of your rice.
 It sounds like a no brainer but not every grain is the same.
-I always though rice was 1:1.
+I always thought rice was 1:1.
 Meaning for every cup of rice you use one cup of water.
 For a lot of variations this is true.
-But for some, like Jasmine or Basmati it’s usually a little more.
+But for some, like Jasmine or Basmati it’s usually a little more liquid.
 So that was throwing me off for a really long time and resulted in a lot of bad batches of rice.

 Simple ingredients get added to the rice as it cooks.
 Oregano, garlic, butter and lemon zest infuse into the rice.
 So even though it requires little to no additional work, the flavor punch it packs is incredible.
 This super simple lemon garlic parmesan rice makes the best side dish to pair with grilled meats, veggies or even to top on a salad.
 Be sure to make some extra for leftovers, you won’t be sad when you do.

 You then can replicate this concept for whatever type of dish you are making.
 Here are some examples of more flavor aromatics to add:

 - For basic rice I will put in whatever I have on hand like leftover herbs (thyme or rosemary always taste good!)

 - I always cook my rice in broth now and not water.
 These little things help prevent a bland rice.